-Investigations were carried out to study the effect of four different factors namely gravity, temperature, PWM vibrations and sinusoidal excitations on fluid flow across fabricated Cu- Mica microchannels.
-The results of the first experiment showed that speed of the microfluids increases with an increase in the angle of elevation.
-Chloroform shows maximum speed and the acceleration is maximum around the elevation angles 60°-70°.
+Investigations were carried out to study the effect of four different factors namely gravity, temperature, PWM vibrations and sinusoidal excitations on fluid flow across fabricated Cu- Mica micro-channels.
+The results of the first experiment showed that speed of the micro-fluids increases with an increase in the angle of elevation.
+Chloroform shows maximum speed and the acceleration is maximum around the elevation angles 60°-90°.
 Ethanol shows minimum flow speed.
 Both ethanol and methanol show maximum acceleration around 80°-90° of elevation angles.
 The results of second experiment show that flow velocity of the liquids is a function of temperature.
 The chloroform shows maximum velocity at 50°C and minimum at the room temperature.
 The observations show that the acceleration is fluid dependent.
-The results of the third experiment show that the chloroform takes comparatively lesser time to flow across the given microchannel.
-In general, it may be expected that the velocity of the fluids is not a monotonic function of the frequency.
-The velocity file with respect to frequency shows maxima around 1 kHz and 3 kHz.
+The results of the third experiment show that the chloroform takes comparatively lesser time to flow across the given micro-channel.
+The velocity profile with respect to frequency shows maxima around 1 kHz and 3 kHz.
 The height of maxima goes on increasing with the frequency of vibration.
-The results of the fourth experiment showed that ethanol exhibits maximum velocity around the frequency of the excitation of 1.5 KHz.
-The minimum velocity is shown at 4.5 KHz.
-For methanol maximum velocity observed is around 2.5 KHz and minimum at 3.5 KHz.
+The results of the fourth experiment showed that ethanol exhibits maximum velocity around the frequency of the excitation of 1.5 kHz.
+The minimum velocity is shown at 4.5 kHz.
+For methanol maximum velocity observed is around 2.5 kHz and minimum at 3.5 kHz.
 Chloroform showed no visible effect of vibration in its velocity profile and remained constant at all frequencies of vibrations.
-In conclusion, microchannel based sensors may be developed for automatic identification of liquids.
+In conclusion, micro-channel based sensors may be developed for automatic identification of liquids.